-- Operating the WWTF at 3 mg/L or sending the wastewater load to the regional treatment facility does not eliminate the needs for long-term implementation of non-point source controls to satisfy the obligations under the Administrative Order of Consent and the MS4 general permit. - Under the MS4 program, non-point source controls implemented under the integrated planning scenarios (both IP and EX) can be credited towards meeting Minimum Measure 5: Post-Construction Stormwater Management. - The use of flexible sizing of structural management measures (i.e., capture depth range of 0.25 to 1.50 inches) can be achieved through an Integrated Planning (IP and EX) scenario.
-Whereas, under the traditional permitting scenarios, a fixed capture depth of 1.0 inch is used, in accordance with the NH Stormwater Manual. - Maximum extent practicable is the most cost effective mix of nutrient management measures, including wastewater treatment, non-point source controls and stormwater controls, with flexible sizing over a range of specific land uses. - Total cost includes capitol cost and operation and maintenance. - A present worth analysis was conducted for NPS assuming a 2% discount rate and a 50-year present worth implemented over a 30-year schedule.
+- Operating the WWTF at 3 mg/L or sending the wastewater load to the regional treatment facility does not eliminate the needs for long-term implementation of non-point source controls to satisfy the obligations under the Administrative Order of Consent and the MS4 general permit. - Under the MS4 program, non-point source controls implemented under the integrated planning scenarios (both IP and EX) can be credited towards meeting Minimum Measure 5: Post-Construction Stormwater Management and WQRPs (Appendix H of draft permit). - The use of flexible sizing of structural management measures (i.e., capture depth range of 0.25 to 1.50 inches) can be achieved through an Integrated Planning (IP and EX) scenario.
+Whereas, under the traditional permitting scenarios, a fixed capture depth of 1.0 inch is used, in accordance with the NH Stormwater Manual. - Optimized sizing of BMPs to achieve integrated nutrient management goals is defined as the most cost effective mix of nutrient management measures, including wastewater treatment, non-point source controls and stormwater controls, with flexible sizing over a range of specific land uses, and in this case may be considered the maximum extent practicable. - Total cost includes capitol cost and operation and maintenance. - A present worth analysis was conducted for NPS assuming a 2% discount rate and a 50year present worth implemented over a 30-year schedule.
 NPS operations and maintenance costs were conservatively estimated to be 5% of the capital cost annually. - Costs associated with wastewater capital and operations and maintenance were from Wright Pierce (2014) and Kleinfelder (2012).

-Cost and Load by Subwatershed for Nutrient Management Scenarios
+4.4.1 Cost and Load by Subwatershed for Nutrient Management Scenarios

 The management scenarios, presented in Section 4.1, were compared to determine the most costeffective scenario for managing receiving water load from the three towns and the watershed as a whole.
-Presented in Table 4-3 are the management scenarios ranked by unit performance based on total 50-year present worth cost and the receiving water total annual load. management scenarios trend towards a receiving water load target of 88 tons per year however none achieve that goal.
+Presented in Table 4-3 are the management scenarios ranked by unit performance based on total 50-year present worth cost and the receiving water total annual load.
+All the management scenarios trend towards a receiving water load target of 88 tons per year however none achieve that goal.
 As mentioned previously, the 3 communities cannot achieve the load target without participation from the upper watershed.
 The scenarios examined achieve between 53% (EX-3) and 74% (T-RO) load reduction.

 The total annual receiving water load ranges from 114 tons per year up to 133 tons per year, with the greatest reduction representing the regional outfall (T-RO) with the highest cost to implement at \$257 million or \$3.75 million per ton of nitrogen reduced (68 tons and 74% reduction).
-The most cost effective scenario is IP-3/5/8 which phases in wastewater treatment and implements NPS control measures over 2000 acres over 6 permit cycles throughout the subwatershed.
+The most cost effective scenario is IP-3/8 which phases in wastewater treatment and implements NPS control measures over 2000 acres over 6 permit cycles throughout the subwatershed.
 This scenario has an annual receiving water load of 126 tons per year (56 tons and 60% reduction) and a total 50-year present worth cost of \$105 million or \$1.88 million per ton reduced.